 Speaking of the outdoors, commercial spaces are looking for new and creative ways to bring the outdoors in.
 This trend takes a page right out of the residential design book, as we have been watching people refresh their interior spaces with houseplants and tons of natural elements.

-Commercial designers create these designs at scale, think larger trees and plants, natural textures and fibers, natural stone, water features, and even nature-inspired color palettes.
+Commercial design’s take sees the designs at scale, think larger trees and plants, natural textures and fibers, natural stone, water features, and even nature-inspired color palettes.

 Sustainable and Eco-Friendly Commercial Spaces